 - Allergic reaction: Itching or hives, swelling in your face or hands, swelling or tingling in your mouth or throat, chest tightness, trouble breathing

-- Signs of skin infection, such as redness or swelling
+- Signs of skin infection, such as redness, swelling, drainage, or pus

 If you notice these less serious side effects, talk with your doctor:

-- Skin stinging, burning, itching, redness, or dryness
+- Mild stinging, burning, itching, redness, or dryness at the application site

 If you notice other side effects that you think are caused by this medicine, tell your doctor